Cumulo-pro/FuelTools/fuel_metrics/install_fuel_metrics.md

 ## Step 4: Verification

-Check that the Node Exporter, update_bridge_metrics and the timer are working correctly:
+Check that the Node Exporter, fuel_metrics and the timer are working correctly:

 ```bash
 sudo systemctl status node_exporter